 The issue is that unless you have access to fresh-caught seafood, then your seafood has to be frozen before being shipped to your location.
 From there, it is thawed and sold, or it’s placed (while still frozen) in the freezer section.
 That’s why buying a bag of frozen fish might just give you a better dinner than buying fish that’s been sitting behind the fish counter.
 So my rule of thumb?
 Frozen is fine, maybe even better.

-How to Make Baked Salmon with Pesto
+How to Make Pesto Salmon in the Oven

 - Get Ready.
 To get started with this recipe, you’ll want to preheat your oven to 400˚F and line a large, rimmed baking sheet with foil.
 Then lay the whole fillet skin-side-down on the baking sheet.